 My inspiration for today’s sweet and spicy honey butter comes from my recent 50th birthday celebration.
 Not only did I get to spend it with some very special people, but I also got to enjoy cake and a few gifts.
 As a food blogger, nothing says happy birthday more than a foodie gift, right?
 One of the birthday gifts received was a trio of flavoured gourmet honey.
 One of them being maple honey, which was fantastic mixed with butter and melted over steamed carrots.
 Another was pumpkin spice honey which I cheerfully mixed with butter and spread onto a toasted bagel.
 It was ohhhh so good!

-So in the fashion of sharing, I mixed warm fall spices with honey and butter so you can enjoy Pumpkin Spice Honey Butter without having to worry about finding and buying specialty honey.
+So in the fashion of sharing, I mixed warm fall spices with honey and butter so you can enjoy Spiced Honey Butter without having to worry about finding and buying specialty honey.
 It’s super easy to make at home and wonderful on baked goods like zucchini bread, muffins, bagels/toast, pancakes and French toast.
 All I can say now is thank goodness for turning 50, thoughtful people and foodie gifts.
 Enjoy!

 Add all ingredients to a medium bowl and mix until smooth.